Trail planner designed for the AR era

 Research plan and app development

-After the initial competitive analysis, to understand AR space and platform standards, I moved on to the development phase.
+After the initial competitive analysis, to understand the AR space and platform standards, I moved on to the development phase.

 I consulted game developers and build a working front-end in Unity, to make the experience as real as possible.
 Meta Quests 3’s ability to show apps over a passthrough video feed was the reason I chose it for deployment.

 In-depth interviews were followed by the usability testing.
-I wrote down a simple test scenario relying on basic UI patterns.
+I wrote down a simple scenario relying on basic UI patterns.

 Key findings